We use cookies.

 What happens if I change my mind after coming off the list?

-We will require a new referral from your GP, and your referral date will be recorded as the date of the new referral.
+We will require a new referral and your referral date will be recorded as the date of the new referral.

 Is it safe to take puberty blockers or hormones before I am seen by the new service?